 “This approach exceeded all their expectations which has encouraged other carnival towns in Somerset to approach the problem in a like manner,” added the consortium’s spokesperson.

-Products offered for sale by the Official Carnival Sellers will include flashing wands, batons and windmills, whistles, bunny ears and many other items which children love at carnivals.
+Products offered for sale by our Official Carnival Sellers will include flashing wands, batons and windmills, whistles, bunny ears and many other items which children love at carnivals.
 Prices will range from £2 to £4.

 “We are delighted that this campaign has already received the support of local authorities and the police,” said the spokesperson.
 “This has encouraged us to pursue our ultimate ambition of removing from our streets, the plague of pedlars who eat into our resources, with little, if any, recompense for carnival organisations, carnival clubs and charities who are the ones who really put in all the work.”